Sreejan-22/comfysloth/README.md

-### An ecommerce application built using React.js
+# ComfySloth

+An online furniture store where you can buy furniture of impeccable quality and aesthetic design.

+### Features

+- Search and filter products
+- Add products to cart, checkout, and make payment by entering your card details

+Test Account Credentials

+email: test@test.com & password: Test123@

+### Tech Stack

-Tech Stack - React.js, Material UI, Redux
+React.js, SASS, Material UI, Material Icons, Redux, Auth0, Stripe